airthingy/tensorflow-class-logistic-regression/README.md

 ## Create the Model
 In **workshop/logistic-regression** create file called ``model.py``.

 You should be familiar with the mathematics of sigmoid function and how to compute cost for it.
+We will use low level Tensorflow API to build the model.

 Add this code.